ShawnM76/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    It's a way we can look into a HTML file and see how it is broken up by elements. like Header, nav, section, footer and more!

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Block can be adjusted by height and width while inline cant.
+Also block cant be allowed to be nested inside inline elements.

 3. What are the 4 areas of the box model?

+    Margin, Border, Padding and content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    It works on the cross-axis!

 5. Explain why git is valuable to a team of developers.

+    It is a great way to have multiple developers work on the same code but branch out in the there own direction.
+While they do that If any time they want to go back to a starting point or certain check point they can!
+Even if they added code, that changed the project to something completely different.
+It is like a real life time travel machine for developers!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.